 7. Accounting Software Used

-It’s important to note that the software you use may affect your rate, as some solutions are more expensive than others.
-Another important factor is your expertise in various accounting software.
+It’s important to note that the tools you use may affect your rate, as some solutions are more expensive than others.
+Another important factor is your expertise in various accounting platforms.
 In general, good cloud-based software makes accounting easier and reduces the hours, allowing you to charge more per hour.

 We recommend QuickBooks Online, which we ranked as the overall best small business accounting software.
 If you decide to become certified as a QuickBooks ProAdvisor, you’ll have the added benefit of a free subscription to QuickBooks Online Accountant.